 Would it help them understand who God is?

-Offer them forgiveness?
+Would it offer them forgiveness?

 Would it bring them more joy?

-Promise a more personal relationship with God?
+Will they receive a more personal relationship with God?

 Or for that matter, would God even care who is the center of their lives?